Pkmmte/PkRequestManager/README.md

 You can also call `getInstalledApps()` to get a list of unfiltered apps or `getDefinedApps()` to get a String list of apps defined in your appfilter.

+**Note:** I highly recommend loading apps asynchronously using the global instance from your MainActivity.
+That way the apps are already loaded when your request activity starts!

 ###Sending Request
 Just like loading, sending a request only requires one line of code.